 Australian Standard AS 4177.4-2004 'Caravan and light trailer towing components – Part 4.'

 If your van is over 2.5 tonnes and under 3.5 tonnes ATM, it must have two safety chains of 3500 kg for each chain.

 Trailers Over .5t

 According to Standard AS 4177.4-1994 and Australian Standard AS 4177.4–2004, trailers over 3.5 tonnes ATM must have two safety chains made from steel of a minimum 800 MPa breaking stress.

-Also, shackles over 5t, conform to the mechanical properties of Grade-T chain as specified in Australian Standard AS 2321-1979.
-‘Short Link Chain for Lifting Purposes (non-calibrated), or Australian Standard AS 2321–2006 Short Link Chain for Lifting Purposes.
+Also, shackles over 5t conform to the mechanical properties of the Grade-T chain as specified in Australian Standard AS 2321-1979.
+'Short Link Chain for Lifting Purposes (non-calibrated), or Australian Standard AS 2321–2006 Short Link Chain for Lifting Purposes.

 Ultimately, you'll need to go in for a chain sized such that the minimum breaking load or braking capacity exceeds the ATM by 1.5 times.

-Rated Bow Shackles connect your safety chain to your tow vehicle and are capable of handling the rated load.
+Rated Bow Shackles connect your safety chain to your tow vehicle and can handle the rated load.